astronomer/airflow-guides/guides/logging.md

 - **Scheduler** logs are printed to the console and accessible in `$AIRFLOW_HOME/logs/scheduler`.
 - **Webserver** and **Triggerer** logs are printed to the console.
 - **Task** logs can be viewed either in the Airflow UI or at `$AIRFLOW_HOME/logs/`.
-- **Metadata database** logs are handled differently depending on which databse you use.
+- **Metadata database** logs are handled differently depending on which database you use.

-## Configuring Task Logs
+## Adding Additional Task Logs from within a DAG

 All hooks and operators in Airflow generate logs when a task is run.
-While it is currently not possible to modify logs from within other operators or in the top-level code, you can add custom logging statements from within your Python functions by modifying the `airflow.task` logger.
+While it is currently not possible to modify logs from within other operators or in the top-level code, you can add custom logging statements from within your Python functions by accessing the `airflow.task` logger.

 The advantage of using a logger over print statements is that you can log at different levels and control which logs are emitted to a specific location.
 For example, by default the `airflow.task` logger is set at the level of `INFO`, which means that logs at the level of `DEBUG` aren't logged.
 To see `DEBUG` logs when debugging your python tasks, you simply need to set `AIRFLOW__LOGGING__LOGGING_LEVEL=DEBUG` or change the value of `logging_level` in `airflow.cfg`.
 After debugging, you can change the `logging_level` back to `INFO` without ever having to touch your DAG code.

+The DAG below shows how to instantiate an object using the existing `airflow.task` logger, add logging statements of different severity levels from within a Python function and what the log output would be with default Airflow logging settings.
+There are many use cases for adding additional logging statements from within DAGs ranging from logging warnings when a specific set of conditions appear over additional debugging message to catching exceptions but still keeping a record of them having occurred.

 ```python
 from datetime import datetime, timedelta